Aaryan-9/ai-slop-remover/README.md

 # ai-slop-remover

-A free, local-first CLI that finds the slop AI coding tools leave behind — narrative comments, swallowed errors, fake-done stubs, phantom imports, convention drift — scores your repo 0–100, and hands your coding agent a plan to remove it.
+A free, local-first CLI that finds the slop AI coding tools leave behind: narrative comments, swallowed errors, fake-done stubs, phantom imports, convention drift.
+It scores your repo 0-100 and hands your coding agent a plan to remove it.

 No accounts.
 No server.
 No telemetry.
-No LLM at scan time — deterministic static analysis that runs in seconds on your machine.
+No LLM at scan time: deterministic static analysis that runs in seconds on your machine.

 **Live demo & case study:** we scanned [browser-use](https://github.com/browser-use/browser-use) (60k+ stars): **74/100**, with 819 findings.
-Mature repos calibrate to A — express 97, openai/codex 96 (1.1M lines in 23s), gson 95, ollama 92.
+Mature repos calibrate to A: express 97, openai/codex 96 (1.1M lines in 23s), gson 95, ollama 92.
 See the website in `docs/` for the full interactive reports.

 ## Quick start